ThisIsDenry/minecraft-run-wiki/setup.md

 ### **Subtitles**
 > Lets you see sounds that would be to quiet to hear otherwise and lets you see the direction a sound is from.
 To enable open `Options > Accessibility Settings... > Show Subtitles`
 ### **Planer fog**
-> Lets you see further in the nether *only with mangohands soduim.
+> Lets you see further in the nether *only with soduim.
 To enable open `Options > Video Settings... > Unofficial > Use Planar Fog`
 ---
 # Timers
 *TODO: add timers with list of pros and cons*